reiterate-app/reiterate-app.github.io/photo-start.md

 ### Delete a Face (Swipe-to-Remove)

 To remove someone from the pool, **swipe up on their thumbnail** while in scanning mode.
 The face is removed from the gallery and won't be included in the selection.
-You can delete faces anytime before triggering a selection.
+Note that you can't delete faces that are actively being scanned—those with an animated dot border around them.
+Move the camera away from that person first, then delete their thumbnail.

 ![Swipe-to-delete gesture on thumbnail](/assets/images/photo-start-screenshot-7.png)